The Black Moor goldfish originated in China, where it’s popularly known as ‘dragon eye’, because of its characteristic protruding eyes.

-Treat with potassium permanganate, and a safe formalin alternative plus a salt dip are usually recommended to treat lice and anchor worms.
+Treat with potassium permanganate, and a safe formalin alternative plus a salt dip.
+These are the usual recommendations to treat lice and anchor worms.
 Click here to find out how to administer a salt bath.

 One of the most common diseases is the ich, caused by a parasitic protozoan.
 The illness is characterized by rapid and shallow breathing, isolation and loss of appetite.
-The fish exhibit lethargy and rest at the bottom of the tank.
+The fish appear lethargic and rest at the bottom of the tank.

 Treatment: The infection can be chemically treated like other ailments by using a potassium permanganate or a safe alternative to formalin dip.
 Black moor can die if Ich is not treated at an early stage.